Smiling Man

 Many patients at our Boston, MA, dentistry office are concerned about the additional time and cost required for dental implants.
 While the process does take several months, you can typically receive temporary crowns, bridges, or dentures during the healing period to fill the gap left by the missing tooth or teeth.
 Additionally, the value of dental implants cannot be overstated and should be considered an investment in your quality of life.
 Because this dentistry option also replaces the tooth roots, implant-supported crowns, bridges, and dentures can provide you with the best possible results, allowing you to achieve the closest alternative to your natural teeth.

-3D View of Titanium Dental Implants
+A 3D View of Titanium Dental Implants

 A 3-D model demonstrating how a metal implant post looks in comparison to a tooth root.

 Dental implants are prosthetic tooth roots that can provide outstanding support for crowns, bridges, and dentures.
+They're held firmly in place by the surrounding jawbone, just like real roots, and the restorations they support are the only part of the system that's visible above the gumline.

 Possible Side Effects